cdaringe/rad/assets/site/0005-manual.md

 ### task depedencies

-all task types _except commands_ accept an optional `dependsOn` array.
+all task types, except command style tasks, accept an optional `dependsOn` array.
 `dependsOn` is an array of task references. task references must be **actual task references**--string based task lookups are not supported, intentionally.